SSWConsulting/SSW.Rules.Content/rules/make-newcomers-feel-welcome/rule.md

 ### Before they start

-**Welcome on the day** - Make sure a team member will be there to greet them on the day!
+**Plan to welcome on the day** - Make sure a team member will be there to greet them on the day!

 **Active accounts** - Set a reminder to check if their accounts are activated before they start, by pinging them on Teams, saying hello and introducing yourself.
 E.g. “Hi I’m (your name), (your title).
 I just wanted to say hi, and to let you know to contact me if you need anything”